nguyentkfsc0086/academic-website/content/en/authors/admin/_index.md

 ## About Me

 Hi I'm Nguyen and I come from Cantho, Vietnam.
 I’m a junior at the University of Massachusetts Lowell study in Applied Mathematics and Statistics.
 I’m passionate about applying statistical method to the fields of Biology and Healthcare.
-Currently, I’m working on an independent research project under the guidance of Professor Rachel Melamed in Computational Disese Biology Lab.
+Currently, I’m working on an independent research project under the guidance of Professor Rachel Melamed in Computational Disese Biology Lab, Center of Biomedical and Health Research in Data Sciences.